JuliaPolyhedra/Polyhedra.jl/docs/src/optimization.md

 Polyhedra.linear_objective_solver
 ```

-## Using a polyhedron for in an optimization model
+## Using a polyhedron in an optimization model

 A polyhedron or representation can be used in the constraint of a JuMP model.
 For instance, consider the 1-simplex: